fbpx icon

 Shou Sugi Ban, also known as Yakisugi, is an ancient Japanese wood preservation technique that involves charring the surface with fire, without fully combusting the timber.

 This process yields a striking ebony carbon coating that not only enhances the timber’s aesthetics but also provides exceptional protection.
 Surprisingly, charring strengthens and fortifies the timber, making it more durable in the long run.
-The carbon layer, complemented by a natural oil coating, forms a robust barrier against moisture, rendering it an excellent choice for outdoor applications.
+The carbon layer, complemented by an oil coating, forms a robust barrier against moisture, rendering it an excellent choice for outdoor applications.

 Originally, Shou Sugi Ban was primarily used on Japanese Cedar.
 However, contemporary applications have expanded to various hardwood timbers, yielding outstanding results.
 The method entails precision charring using our specialised machinery, followed by controlled cooling and an oil coating.
 The final appearance can be tailored based on the type of timber selected and the coating applied to it.